wso2-extensions/identity-tools-cli/docs/interactive-mode.md

 # Interactive Mode
 The interactive mode can be used to handle application configurations in an interactive manner.
-This can be used to add, list, export and import applications in the target environment.
+This can be used to add, list, export, and import applications in the target environment.
 > Note: This mode does not provide support for bulk resource export or import.

-### Running the tool in the interactive mode
+### Run the tool in the interactive mode

+See the topics given below to run the tool in interactive mode.
-#### Tool Initialization
+#### Tool initialization
-1. Setup the tool and the IS, following the steps in the [How to run the tool ](../README.md##How to run the tool ) section.
+1. Set up the tool and WSO2 IS following the steps in the [How to run the tool ](../README.md##How to run the tool ) section.
-2. Run the following command to initialize the tool by providing the Identity server details and client ID/secret of the app you created.
+2. Run the following command to initialize the tool by providing details of WSO2 IS and the client ID/secret of the app you created.
 ```
 iamctl init
 ```